jmeegan2/MapKit-App/DevLog.md

 5/9
-Currently working on clearing the search results when u click on a different locationField so its not the first thing that pops up during ur new search
+Currently working on clearing the search results when u click on a different locationField so its not the first thing that pops up during ur new search *

+5/12
+Need to make it so that the user will on be shown the annotation.title if its zoomed in on.
+Right now the annotation is too long sometimes now that I'm using address.title & address.subtitle if clicked on row.